-Agencies of the State of California may not assist local, state, and federal agencies in the planning and construction of any dam, reservoir, diversion, or other water impoundment facility that could adversely affect the free-flowing condition and natural character of river segments included in the system (§ 5093.56).
+Agencies of the State of California may not assist local, state, and federal agencies in the planning and construction of any dam, reservoir, diversion, or other water impoundment facility that could adversely affect the free-flowing condition and natural character of river segments included in the System (§ 5093.56).
 Slightly different agency prohibitions apply to rivers otherwise protected under the Act.
 Here, the emphasis is on free-flowing and fishery protections (§ 5093.70, Mill & Deer Creeks).
-The same is true for the McCloud River, although here the legislature mentions at least one project (the Shasta Dam raise) that must meet those conditions, implying that it would not (§ 5093.542,).
+The same is true for the McCloud River (although the legislature provided one narrow exception for participation by the Department of Water Resources in studies involving the technical and economic feasibility of enlargement of Shasta Dam) (§ 5093.542).
 In addition, departments and agencies of the state are required to protect the free-flowing character and extraordinary values of designated state rivers (§ 5093.61).
-Similar, but not identical, provisions apply to waterways protected in the Act but not added to the system.
+Similar, but not identical, provisions apply to waterways protected in the Act but not added to the System.
 The provisions that apply to them are customized for these waterways (§§ 5093.541, 5093.542, 5093.50, 5093.70, & 5093.61 2nd sentence).

-Responsibilities of local governments water resources projects
+Responsibilities of local governments' water resources projects

-The statutory restrictions in the Act on dams, reservoirs, and diversions apply to governments and private actors alike.
+The statutory restrictions in the Act on construction of dams, reservoirs, and diversions apply to governments and private actors alike.
 Local government agencies are also required to exercise their duties consistent with the policy and provisions of the California Wild & Scenic Rivers Act (§ 5093.61 and see § 5093.50 for policy).